adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 # Introduction
 Water vapor plays an important role in the atmosphere as it holds water in the vapor form which is capable of traveling both horizontally and vertically over a short span of time.
-This movement of water vapor thus greatly affect the weather in a vary short time scale (the next few hours).
+This movement of water vapor greatly affect the weather in a vary short time scale (the next few hours).
 Thus by measuring this quantity with sufficient spatial and temporal resolution we can understand and predict severe storms better.

-If this is the case why are people not making use of water vapor measurements for better predicting the weather?
-The answer is that the amount of water vapor at any given time and at a given location is very difficult to measure.
-We believe a weather forecasting system with accurate measurements of water vapor at high temporal and spatial resolutions would benefit any weather forecasting/nowcasting system.
-The current methods to measure water vapor are as follows
+Water vapor is also a difficult quantity to measure and some of the existing methods do not capture its temporal and spatial variability required for operational forecasting.
+Some of the existing techniques to measure water vapor is as follows.

 1. Radiosondes: A radiosonde is a battery powered telemetry instrument package with sensors for sampling various atmospheric variables as it is carried up by a balloon from ground launch to between 20-30 km altitude (http://www.wrh.noaa.gov/rev/tour/UA/introduction.php).